lustre-labs/lustre/pages/reference/for-elm-devs.md

 main =
     Html.text "Hello, world"
 ```

-**In Lustre** you need to install the `lustre` package with `gleam add lustre`.
+**In Lustre**, you need to install the `lustre` package with `gleam add lustre`.
-Most Lustre projects will add the dev tools too with `gleam add --dev lustre_dev_tools`.
+Most Lustre projects will also add the dev tools with `gleam add --dev lustre_dev_tools`.
-A simple hello world might look like this:
+A simple hello world looks like this:

 ```gleam
 import lustre